 Councilman Pat Burt praised the design's integration of the course and the Baylands.

 "You're rebuilding an ecosystem and tying it right in with the recreational system," Burt said.

-Burt also proposed considering using a portion of the golf course site for sports fields.
-The city, he said, has expensive land and few options for building these much-needed facilities.
+Burt also proposed considering using a portion of the golf course site for playing fields.
+The city, he said, has very expensive land and few options for building these much needed facilities.
 He advocated exploring using 15 acres at the course for multiple playing fields.

 "Frankly, I don't see much of any other opportunity for us to address playing fields in the community on the horizon unless we make more efficient use of our land," Burt said.

-Councilwoman Karen Holman, a golfer, called the proposed designs "exciting."
+Councilwoman Karen Holman, a golfer, called the proposed designs "very exciting."
 The levee project, she said, allows the city to leverage creek-authority funds to make long-term improvements to the course.

 "Golf is a sport that any gender or any age can play," Holman said.
 "It's a sport that all of those genders and ages can play at the same time.
 I think it's really critical that we keep that in mind as we look at what we do here."

 The council's Finance Committee is scheduled to consider the broader options for the golf course's future in January, at which time staff will present more information about the financial implications of the various design alternatives.